 Like Kids

-I think this puts me in the same language category as kids.
+I think this puts us foreigners in the same language category as children.
 Years ago I was going to a NET cluster meeting.
 There were several foreigners present and we didn’t know the way.
 There were two Chinese ladies.
 A few bold foreigners asked the Chinese some simple directional questions.
 The shy Chinese answered very matter of fact and we were on our way.
 Again adults were not able to do something that kids can do.
 This is humbling.

 NET Teachers Eating Together

 I think one of the dangerous messages NET’s may subconsciously receive from being left out of the school community is that they don’t belong or what they have to contribute is not really important.
 Of course, community requires a common language.
 So I am not referring to teachers teaching at international schools or necessarily EMI English as a Medium of Instruction schools.
 However, having a common language does not automatically mean there will be community.
 We can’t require others to accept us, make time for us, or be there for us.
 All of that is supposed to happen in our families of origin.
-If we get it there, we are blessed and will likely have an easier time finding in other areas of life.
+If we get it there, we are blessed and will likely have an easier time finding it in other areas of life.
+Want to see how you would do in an all Cantonese environment check out – Coffee Activity.

 Walk Through Open Doors and Be Thankful

 But let’s go back to the graduation speech, what I understood.
 For example, the feeling of sadness to be leaving that is accompanied by the uncertainties of what is ahead.
-There was also the teachers encouragement to never give up and to stay in touch.
+There was also the teacher’s encouragement to never give up and to stay in touch.
 It reminded me of graduation in the states and personal memories.
 I could identify.
 Also the fact that I was there to hear and appreciate the sharing in Cantonese made me feel a little bit closer to my school community.
-No, I am not really one of them, but I am feel that I am walking through the doors that are open to me.
+No, I am not really one of them, but I feel that I am walking through some of the doors that are open to me.
+I have chosen to learn Cantonese and now I am reaping some rewards from that decision.
+I care about my school community.
+I don’t need to care about many of the inner working details of how things are run.
 I think there will always be some separation, but I am grateful for what I do have.

 Leave a Reply